Batak languages: Internal classification

-are mutually intelligible with other Northern Batak languages named Alas – Kluet language's in the southern part of Aceh, and are also partially mutually intelligible with Pakpak and Singkil.
-Some Pakpak (Dairi) dialect also partially mutually intelligible with Toba languages.
-Simalungun languages are sometimes partially mutually intelligible with both Northern and Southern Batak, but more comprehensible with other Southern Batak languages (Toba-Angkola-Mandailing).
+are mutually intelligible with other Northern Batak languages named Alas – Kluet languages in the southern part of Aceh, and are also partially mutually intelligible with Pakpak and Singkil.
+Some Pakpak (Dairi) dialects are also partially mutually intelligible with Toba dialects.
+Simalungun dialects are sometimes partially mutually intelligible with both Northern and Southern Batak, but they are more comprehensible with other Southern Batak languages (Toba-Angkola-Mandailing).
 The geographical influences on the Batak languages can be seen in the map in the infobox; Lake Toba separates the Karo (Northern Batak) from direct contact with the Toba (Southern Batak).

 Reconstruction

 The Batak languages can be shown to descend from a hypothetical common ancestor, Proto-Batak (which in turn originates from Proto-Austronesian).
 The sound system of Proto-Batak was reconstructed by Adelaar (1981).